 The topology map now includes new features for connections that are a member of a port trunking group.
-It will display the speed and number of Ethernet connections creating this port trunk group, as shown in the adjacent picture.
+It will display the speed and number of Ethernet connections creating this port trunk group.

 This version will support Switch upload and downloads for firmware, configuration files and log files, as follows: